-E. Result framework for project proposal, including achievement, target and indicator.
+Result framework for project proposal, including achievement, target and indicator.

-Expected results Indicators Basic data Targets Verification Tools Milestones Complete Objectives: Ir nproving the resilience of communi ties in 3 Negeri a and strengthen their social resilience to the impacts of climate cha nge • Increasing the number of fishing catch to remain stable, despite weather condition in various fishing grounds.
+Expected results Indicators Basic data Targets Verification Tools Milestones Complete Objectives: Improving the resilience of communities in 3 Negeri and strengthen their social resilience to the impacts of climate change Enhancing the preparedness and resilience of communities in three Negeri to adapt to the climate change Increasing the number of fishing catch to remain stable, despite weather condition in various fishing grounds.
 A habitat for biotas and more species of shallow water fish reemerges through the restoration of coral reefs.
 A number of population has better livelihoods by diversifying products from processed marine and fishery commodities.
 Forming strong community organization in various project sectors.
-Meeting the fishermen' needs for public facilities and activities rated with the tr Producing at least one fishing ground map and new fishing season calendar.
-Having a minimum of 30% increase in income Having a minimum of 12 ha coral reefs area restored Having a minimum of 3 groups culturing shallow water fish using the aquaculture system Having a minimum of 3 groups cultivating seaweed Having a minimum of 1 km embankment restored And having a minimum of 3 cold storages Reports of study and research result and One fishing ground map and fish season calendar Project M&E report Biannual and annual report Activity documentation During, post, and within project implementation groups Expected results Indicators Basic data Targets Verification Tools Milestones - The number of community Will be - One fishing ground map and - Periodic project report During and within New Fishing Ground members and fishermen completed fishing season calendar - End year report project based on the pattern possessing traditional during the - 60 communities of 3 Negeri - Data report from fishers implementation of circulation and knowledge and modern research improve their understanding on group survey migration of fish technology the collaboration between - Village data nakes it easier for And E&M report 1 fishermen to find fish - The number of fishermen with traditional and modern at the sea and to cut new Knowledge on the pattern knowledge the operational cost of migration and circulation of Fishermen operational cost while fishing sea animals while fishing decreased by 20% - The percentage of increase in - Fishing catch increased by 20% fishing catch
+Meeting the fishermen' needs for public facilities and activities Producing at least one fishing ground map and new fishing season calendar.
+Having a minimum of 30% increase in income Having a minimum of 12 ha coral reefs area restored Having a minimum of 3 groups culturing shallow water fish using the aquaculture system Having a minimum of 3 groups cultivating seaweed Having a minimum of 1 km embankment restored And having a minimum of 3 cold storages Reports of study and research result and One fishing ground map and fish season calendar Project M&E report Biannual and annual report Activity documentation During, post, and within project implementation

-Component 2: Improvement of shallow marine ecosystems for Fishermen resilience and alternative fishing locations

-Expected results Indicators Basic data Targets Verification Tools Milestones A habitat for marine biotas and more species of shallow water fish reemerges through the restoration of coral reefs The number of fishing ground spots in shallow sea. the number of community members and fishermen possessing new capacity and knowledge on restoring/rehabilitating coral reefs the number of coral reefs youth communities Will be completed during the research 12 ha of coral reefs are recovered 3 coral reefs youth communities are formed Fishing catch increased by 20% 1 restored location have the potentials for ecotourism development The report of study result M&E report End year report Survey Data Report on coral reefs restoration groups One year after project implementation
+Expected results Indicators Basic data Targets Verification Tools Milestones New Fishing Ground based on the pattern of circulation and migration of fish makes it easier for fishermen to find fish at the sea and to cut the operational cost while fishing shing Ground on the pattern alation and ion of fish it easier for men to find the sea and to e operational hile fishing - The number of community members and fishermen possessing traditional knowledge and modern technology - The number of fishermen with new Knowledge on the pattern of migration and circulation of sea animals - The percentage of increase in fishing catch - Will be completed during the research - One fishing ground map and fishing season calendar - 60 communities of 3 Negeri improve their understanding on the collaboration between traditional and modern knowledge - Fishermen operational cost while fishing decreased by 20% Periodic project report End year report Data report from fishers group survey Village data And E&M report During and within project implementation Component 2: Improv ement of shallow marine ecosys tems for Fishe rmen resilience and alternative fi sning locations Expected results Indicators Basic data Targets Verification Tools Milestones A habitat for marine biotas and more species of shallow water fish reemerges through the restoration of coral reefs The number of fishing ground spots in shallow sea. the number of community members and fishermen possessing new capacity and knowledge on restoring/rehabilitating coral reefs the number of coral reefs youth communities Will be completed during the research 12 ha of coral reefs are recovered 3 coral reefs youth communities are formed Fishing catch increased by 20% 1 restored location have the potentials for ecotourism development The report of study result M&E report End year report Survey Data Report on coral reefs restoration groups One year after project implementation